bradens17/bradens17.github.io/_projects/2022-02-00-Open_Robotics.md

 </div>

 # What I learned
-Conducted research on existing robot arm and joint combinations Performed preliminary motor specification and link length calculations Decided to employ a spherical wrist to improve maneuverability of end-effector Leading the design of the static arm of the robot to provide a rigid support for the payload while dynamic arm is not in use, with emphasis on symmetry, simplicity and aesthetics
-Designing the arm enclosure to house all electronic components without impeding arm movement according to the competition requirements
+Leading the design of the static arm of the robot to provide a rigid support for the payload while dynamic arm is not in use, with emphasis on symmetry, simplicity and aesthetics.
+Designing the arm enclosure to house all electronic components without impeding arm movement according to the competition requirements.
+Using OnShape for CAD modelling.
+I have learned a lot working in a interdisciplinary team to design an electromechanical device.
+Our robot is still in the design stage transitioning to build stage so there is still many challenges ahead.